KPIs & Operating Metrics(New)

 American Express (AXP) Non-Current Debt (2016 - 2018)

-American Express (AXP) has disclosed Non-Current Debt for 8 consecutive years, with $577.0 million as the latest value for Q4 2018.
+American Express' Non-Current Debt history spans 9 years, with the latest figure at $577.0 million for Q4 2018.

 • Non-Current Debt hit $577.0 million in Q4 2018 for American Express, up from $175.0 million in the prior quarter.